 Excitement can increase your puppies’ heart rates which in turn, makes them breathe faster.

-Anticipation of food, playtime and even excitement from seeing their human families can result in rapid breathing.
+Anticipation of their upcoming delicious and healthy meal, playtime and even excitement from seeing their human families can result in rapid breathing.

 So, if you are concerned about the issue of “do puppies normally breathe fast?” while awake, then, you have to understand that puppies are excitable little creatures, and anything that excites them can increase their heart rates and breathing.